canankarakoc/canankarakoc/content/illustration/ant/index.md

 title: Ant
 ---

-An ant that I drew for a great colleague and friend Adam.
+An ant that I drew for a great mentor and friend, Adam.